The Client Installer includes the following components:

 -dir [directory] switch to specify the target install directory.
 The

 -q switch gives you a silent install and will not prompt you for any installation instructions.
-If you would like to be prompted for installation instructions without using the graphical installer, you can run the installer from the console using the

 This installation technique can also be used to install clients remotely on many workstations.